Music of Turkey: Aegean and Rumeli regions

-Rumelia (or Trakya) refers to the region of Turkey which is part of Southeast Europe (the provinces of Edirne, Kırklareli, Tekirdağ, the northern part of Çanakkale Province and the western part of Istanbul Province).
-Folk songs from this region share similarities with Balkan, Albanian and Greek folk musics, especially from the ethnic minorities and natives of Thrace.
-Cypriot folk music also shares folk tunes with this region, e.g. the Çiftetelli dance.
-These types of folk songs also share close similarities with Ottoman court music, suggesting that the distinction between court and folk music was not always so clear.
-However, folk songs from Istanbul may have been closely influenced by its locality, which would include Ottoman rakkas and court music.
+Folk songs from Istanbul may have been closely influenced by its locality, which would include Ottoman rakkas and court music.
 Cities like İzmir share similar motifs, such as the zeybek dance.

-Black Sea and Caspian Sea regions
+Black Sea and Caucasus regions

-Central Asian Turkic peoples from the Caspian Sea and areas have had a huge influence in the purest forms of Turkish folk music, most notably from the Azeris and Turkmen.
+Central Asian Turkic peoples from the Caspian Sea and areas have had a huge influence in the purest forms of Turkish folk music, most notably from the Azeris and Karapapakh.

 Pontic Greeks on the eastern shore of the Black Sea or Karadeniz regions have their own distinct Greek style of folk music, motifs from which were used with great success by Helena Paparizou.
 The diaspora of Greek speaking Pontic people from that region introduced Pontic music to Greece after 1924 population exchange between Turkey and Greece.
 The region's dance style uses unique techniques like odd shoulder tremors and knee bends.
 Folk dances include the gerasari, trygona, kots, omal, serra, kotsari and tik.